 Presbyterian Heart and Vascular Care is one of a select group of medical centers across the country—and one of the first sites in New Mexico—to offer this innovative procedure to patients who qualify.

-Presbyterian Heart and Vascular Care was selected to perform TAVR for a variety of reasons, including Presbyterian Hospital's advanced facilities, our surgeons' vast experience in performing aortic valve replacement, and our multidisciplinary 'heart team' approach, which is required for the effective screening of patients and subsequent TAVR surgery.
+Presbyterian Heart and Vascular Care was selected to perform TAVR for a variety of reasons, including Presbyterian Hospital's advanced facilities, our surgeons' vast experience in performing aortic valve replacement, and our multidisciplinary 'heart team' approach, which is required for the effective screening of patients and subsequent TAVR procedure.
 This TAVR team comprises specialists from varying disciplines, including:

 - Cardiothoracic surgeons